Course Descriptions - Early Childhood

 This course is an exploration of creative expression with an emphasis placed on the importance of the arts in every child's education.
 As students unlock their own creative potential, they also become skilled at using methods and techniques that encourage creative development in young children.
 Students reflect on aesthetics while analyzing the movements and techniques of the visual arts and the genres and elements of music.
 Students then apply their understanding by presenting art, music, and drama activities to young children.
 Throughout the semester, students develop an art and music portfolio.
 Fall only

 ECH223 Curricular Methods II and Development of Inquiry Skills (3-0-3)

 The course examines the development of literacy skills in children ages birth to 8 years.
-Multiple opportunities to recognize the developmental stages in literacy acquisition, to indentify factors that influence literacy development, and to discuss how to design and implement a literacy program are provided.
-Genre of literature, curricular themes, and resources for children of culturally and linguistically diverse backgrounds are empasized.
-Guidelines for the design and implementation of literature- based activities are applied throughout the course.
-Students will observe for a minimum of 15 hours in an early childhood literacy environment.
-Fall only
+Multiple opportunities to recognize the developmental stages in literacy acquisition, to identify factors that influence literacy development, and to discuss how to design and implement a literacy program are provided.
+Genres of literature, curricular themes, and resources for children of culturally and linguistically diverse backgrounds are emphasized.
+Guidelines for the design and implementation of literature-based activities are applied throughout the course.
+Students observe for a minimum of 15 hours in an early childhood literacy environment.

 ECH227 Guidance of Young Children (3-0-3)